 Biocenotic trees are trees that provide a food base for animals living in the forest.
 For bees, apidaes and other pollinators, the flowering phase provides nectar and pollen, and the fruits of these trees are a source of food for other animals.
-Biocenotic trees planted as part of the Bartnicy Sudetów Program are mainly lindens, maples, pears and apple trees.
+Biocoenotic trees planted as part of the Bartnica Sudetów programme are mainly limes, maples, apple, elms and alyches trees.

 Insects that contribute to pollination of plants.
 It is safe to say that without pollinators, people would not have food.